liv-daliberti/grail-simulation/src/xgb/pipeline/reports/README.md

 - `opinion/` – detailed opinion-shift report writers (see its README).

-When adding new artefacts to the pipeline, extend `catalog.py` and add the supporting builders so the generated Markdown stays in sync with the metrics.
+When adding new artifacts to the pipeline, extend `catalog.py` and add the supporting builders so the generated Markdown stays in sync with the metrics.